SmogDr/edar_coursebook/docs/07-multivar_eda.md

 All this talk about dependent and independent variables is fundamentally rooted in the practice of ***causal inference*** reasoning, which is the ability to say that "action A *caused* outcome B".
-Discovering---or proving---that one thing caused another to happen can be incredibly powerful.
+Discovering---*or proving*---that one thing caused another to happen can be incredibly powerful.
 Proving causality leads to Nobel Prizes, creation of new laws and regulations, judgment of guilt or innocence in court, changing human behavior and convincing human minds, and,